MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

 Customize MicroEJ Standard Format
 =================================

-As mentioned above (:ref:`section_image_display_raw` and :ref:`section_image_gpu_raw`), the MicroEJ format can be extended by notions specific to the platform (and often to the GPU the platform is using).
+As mentioned above (:ref:`section_image_display_raw` and :ref:`section_image_gpu_raw`), the MicroEJ format can be extended by notions specific to the VEE Port (and often to the GPU the VEE Port is using).
 The generated file stays a MicroEJ file format, usable by the Image Renderer.
-Additionally, the file becomes compatible with the platform constraints.
+Additionally, the file becomes compatible with the VEE Port constraints.

 1. Open image generator extension project.
 2. Create a subclass of ``com.microej.tool.ui.generator.BufferedImageLoader`` (to be able to load standard images) or create an implementation of interface ``com.microej.tool.ui.generator.MicroUIRawImageGeneratorExtension`` (to load custom images).
-3. Override method ``convertARGBColorToDisplayColor(int)`` if the platform's display pixel encoding is not standard (see :ref:`display_pixel_structure`).
+3. Override method ``convertARGBColorToDisplayColor(int)`` if the VEE Port's display pixel encoding is not standard (see :ref:`display_pixel_structure`).
 4. Override method ``getStride(int)`` if a padding must be added after each line.
 5. Override method ``getOptionalHeader()`` if an additional header must be added between the MicroEJ file header and pixels array.
 The header size is also used to align image memory address (custom header is aligned on its size).
 6. Create the file ``META-INF/services/com.microej.tool.ui.generator.MicroUIRawImageGeneratorExtension`` and open it.
 7. Note down the name of created class, with its package and classname.
-8. Rebuild the image generator extension, copy it in platform configuration project and rebuild the platform (see above).
+8. Rebuild the image generator extension, copy it in VEE Port configuration project and rebuild the VEE Port (see above).

 If the only constraint is the pixels array alignment, the Image Generator extension is not useful:

-1. Open platform configuration file ``display/display.properties``.
+1. Open VEE Port configuration file ``display/display.properties``.
 2. Add the property ``imageBuffer.memoryAlignment``.
-3. Build again the platform.
+3. Build again the VEE Port.

 This alignment will be used by the Image Generator and also by the Image Loader.